quangdung/AMT-Project1/README.md

 You can install this platform to test how all the generated observations are handled through it and see the generated facts.

+## Details

+This project has been created for the AMT course of the HEIG-VD, under the supervision of Mr. Olivier Liechti.
+It's purpose is to create an API which will manage differents sensors (which could, for example, measure the temperature of a room or detect the variations taking place in a particular area), and in turn, manage the observations captured on these sensors and turn them into facts which summarize the amount of informations given by those observations.

+The project is using JPA and a REST architecture to achieve its goals and will ultimately allow the following functionnalities:
+  - Create, Read, Update and Delete organizations, sensors, users and observations
+  - Display the different entries from the database in a convenient manner.
+  - Allow for different users to use the API and store their informations and tie them to an organization, in order to sort them more easily

+The database is composed of :
+  - Organizations, defined by their id number and their names
+  - Sensors, defined by their id number, name, description, type, visibility and the organization to which they are tied to.
+  - Users, defined by their id number, first name, last name, email, password, the organization to which they are tied to and if they are the main contact of that organization
+  - Observations, defined by their id number, name, value, creation date and the sensor to which they are tied to.
+  - Facts, which come in two forms:
+    - Facts tied to a particular sensor
+    - Facts tied to a particular sensor, as well as a particular date

 ---
 # Domain modeling